 Sudden Cardiac Arrest Foundation President

-Mary M. Newman is president and co-founder of the Sudden Cardiac Arrest (SCA) Foundation.
+Mary M. Newman, MS, is president and co-founder of the Sudden Cardiac Arrest (SCA) Foundation.
 She served from February 2000 through June 2005 as co-founder and executive director of the National Center for Early Defibrillation (NCED) at the University of Pittsburgh and as faculty in the University of Pittsburgh Department of Emergency Medicine.
 While at NCED, she led the development of a website attracting nearly one million unique users from scores of countries, the development and widespread dissemination of multiple award-winning print and electronic educational materials, the creation of the SCA Survivor Network, and the creation of the national SCA Coalition (previously called the SCA Alliance).

 Previously she served as research coordinator for out-of-hospital cardiac arrest research at Krannert Institute of Cardiology, Indiana University School of Medicine, in Indianapolis, IN, where she studied the use of automated external defibrillators (AEDs) by law enforcement agencies and by response teams at the worksite.
 She also served as a site coordinator of the NIH Public Access Defibrillation study.
 In addition, she has conducted survey research related to public and professional awareness about SCA and implementation of early defibrillation programs and participated as a member of Braslow's video self-instruction (VSI) research team.